artscorestudio/APYDataGridBundle/Resources/doc/export/create_export.md

 We'll try to create a CSV export.

-1. **Create a class wherever you want and extend it with the Export class of the bundle.**
+### 1. Create a class wherever you want and extend it with the Export class of the bundle.

 ```php
 <?php